SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jgi/filesystems.md

 ### $SCRATCH

 Each user has a "scratch" directory.
-Scratch directories are NOT backed up and file are purged if they have not been accessed for 90 days.
+Scratch directories are NOT backed up and files are purged if they have not been accessed for 90 days.
 Access your scratch directory with the environment variable "$SCRATCH" for example: